uio-bmi/sfb_knowledgebase/source/computational/clean_code.md

 * No more than 3 arguments
   * When more than 3: Wrap arguments in a class of their own

-(I personally disagree a bit with this rule, since IDE's and optional arguments in Python makes many arguments less of a problem)
+(This rule might be up for discussion, since IDE's and optional arguments in Python makes many arguments less of a problem)

 ### Flag arguments are ugly
 "Passing a boolean into a function is a truly terrible practice"